fnuanu1/cse15l-lab-reports/report4.md

 In the image below, you can see that I used `rm -rf lab7` to remove the lab7 from ieng6 account so to repeat the steps for this report.

 Then, you can see my input, `git clone git@github.com:fnuanu1/lab7.git <enter>` and its output saying that the repository was cloned successfully.
+Here:

 ![Image](removeClone.png)